deic-dk/pod_manifests/ubuntu_sciencedata.md

 Your data is persisted by mounting the container's directory specified in the "mountPath" item to a dedicated folder on sciencedata.dk/storage with the name of your choice.

-You need to provide a valid public SSH key, so that after creation you can access the container via SSH connection to a dedicated port.
+You need to provide a valid public SSH key, so that after creation you can access the container locally via SSH connection.